Nikoo-Asadnejad/FileManagerMicroService/README.md

 # FileManagerMicroService
-A micro service for uploading and managing files
+A micro service for uploading and managing files, including file validators